5 Tricks to Tell the Time Without Using a Watch or Clock

 How to Tell Time, Naturally!

 It wasn’t until the 20th century that our lives truly became regulated by clocks—and only a few years since the trusty smartphone replaced the clock itself in governing our daily schedule.

 But what happens when you forget or misplace your watch, or a string of Tiktok videos drains your smartphone battery while you’re strolling through the woods?
 Luckily, nature’s given us several ways of gauging the time of day without the aid of modern technology.
-Here are five back-to-basics ways to tell the time that could help you keep your appointments—and maybe even save your life.
+Learn how to tell time with five back-to-basics strategies that could help you keep your appointments—and maybe even save your life.

 If the display on your smartphone ever fails you, there are other digits you can use to tell the time—that is to say, your fingers.

 Start by planting your feet towards the sun, extending one arm fully in front of you, and rotating your wrist so your palm is facing you horizontally.
 Close your fingers together and align your pinky with the horizon.